nested-tech/kubernetes-training/build-and-deploy.md

     minikube service our-http-app

-This will expose it and open the bwoser window onto the local IP that serves your application.
+This will expose it and open the browser window onto the local IP that serves your application.